edgexfoundry/device-rfid-llrp-go/internal/llrp/hacking_with_llrp.md

 (the Reader has no legal way to send a `HopTableID` > 127) and probably matches the intent if a Reader tries to use `HopTableID`s 128-255.

+#### Problems with Backscatter Data Rate
+The LLRP spec defines one of the fields of the `UHFC1G2RFModeTableEntry` parameter (329) as `BDR Value: Integer.
+Backscatter data rate in bps.
+Possible Values: 40000-640000 bps`.

+The first problem with this is that the EPC Gen2 standard supports rates at least as low as `5000 bps` (`5 kbps`), so it suggests the field should be `BLF` instead.
+In fact, Impinj incorrectly uses the field for `BLF` in Hz instead of `BDR` in bps, but while that bug is annoying, it's easy to see how someone would make this mistake (setting aside the fact that they had a heavy hand in writing both the LLRP spec and the Gen2 spec...).

+The confusion here is whether the field should consider backscatter encoding.
+At `FM0`, there's one carrier wave cycle per bit, so `BLF` in Hz (or kHz) equals `BDR` in bps (or kbps).
+However, Miller modes require multiple cycles per bit (2, 4, or 8), so `BDR = BLF / 2^M` where M is 0, 1, 2, 3 representing the various Miller modes.

+The second problem is that
+the EPC Gen2 standard doesn't _explicitly exclude_ `BLF`s below `40 kHz`,
+but rather tags must _support_ `BLF`s as low as `40 kHz` with a `DR` of 8.
+That implies `TRcal` is `200 μs`, but the standard permits it be as high as `225 μs`, which would yield a `BLF` of `35.56 kHz` and `BDR` of 4444 bps with Miller 8.
+This may very well be my misreading, however, as 5 kbps is often quoted in the literature as the floor for Gen2 data rates.

+In any case, the LLRP standard does not permit such a value, suggesting they intended for manufacturers to advertise `BLF` instead.
+Since the conversion between the two is simply a multiplication dependent on the encoding, either is sufficient (when combined with `DR`) to determine the `TRcal`.

 ### Notes on Parameter Ordering
 Parameters in the abstract part of the spec